turingschool-examples/homework/module-2-homework.markdown

 ## Week 3

 #### Before Monday Afternoon:
- * read [this article](http://www.theodinproject.com/ruby-on-rails/routing) on routing in Rails in preparation for this afternoon's first Rails class.
+ * Read [this article](http://www.theodinproject.com/ruby-on-rails/routing) on routing in Rails in preparation for this afternoon's first Rails class.
 Google terms that are unfamiliar to you.
-Then answer the questions in [this gist](https://gist.github.com/rwarbelow/c3575b4e49641c02fe18).
-Fork it, answer the questions, and add the link to your finished version in the comments of the original.
+Then follow the directions in this [gist](https://gist.github.com/case-eee/cabe10d53e98e7888e22b30ba7fd4865).
 Finish the questions before this afternoon's REST, Controllers, and Routing class.

 ##### Day 1
   * Complete the [routes and controllers](https://github.com/turingschool/challenges/blob/master/routes_controllers_rails.markdown) homework.